videlais/learning-javascript/chapter2/index.md

 ### `this`

 All functions have access to a special keyword in JavaScript: `this`.

-The keyword is possible through a strange fact about functions in JavaScript: they are also objects!
+The keyword is possible through a useful fact to remember about functions in JavaScript: they are also objects!

 ```javascript
 function exampleFunction() {